oracle/weblogic-kubernetes-operator/site/quickstart.md

 1. The secret that you create for the credentials.
 2. The properties files in the sample project you choose to create the Docker image from.
-3. The parameters you supply to the `createDomain.sh` script.
+3. The parameters you supply to the `create-domain.sh` script.

 If you specify the `-e` option, the script will generate the Kubernetes YAML files *and* apply them to your cluster.
 If you omit the `-e` option, the